 Understanding the basic concept of meeting demand is one thing: the practical implementation is something else.
 While demand planning as a concept has been recognized for years, the idea is often greeted with apprehension and even despair, often from a vague, and incorrect, idea of what it actually entails.

-For many organizations, decades of technology refinement and process improvement have failed to eradicate demand management problems.
+For many organizations, decades of technical refinement and process improvement have failed to eradicate demand management problems.
 The reality is, poorly implemented demand planning results in a substantial performance-to-satisfaction gap.
 This helps to explain the apprehension often observed when discussing it.

 Supply chains have become increasingly complex since the early days of EDI.
 Today’s teams are faced with a much harder job than those at the inception of the idea.
 Part of the problem of demand planning today stems from this: while most companies recognize that the supply chain system is complex, they fail to fully understand the complexity itself.
 The modern supply chain includes a number of trade-offs, including growth, cycles, costs, and complexity.